crystal-lang/crystal-book/docs/syntax_and_semantics/macros/README.md

 baz # => 2
 ```

-The arguments are packed into an [`ArrayLiteral`](https://crystal-lang.org/api/Crystal/Macros/ArrayLiteral.html) and passed to the macro.
+The arguments are packed into a [`TupleLiteral`](https://crystal-lang.org/api/Crystal/Macros/TupleLiteral.html) and passed to the macro.

-Additionally, using `*` when interpolating an [`ArrayLiteral`](https://crystal-lang.org/api/Crystal/Macros/ArrayLiteral.html) interpolates the elements separated by commas:
+Additionally, using `*` when interpolating a [`TupleLiteral`](https://crystal-lang.org/api/Crystal/Macros/TupleLiteral.html) interpolates the elements separated by commas:

 ```crystal
 macro println(*values)